ziirish/burp-ui/README.rst

 Let me introduce you ``Burp-UI``.
 It is a web-based UI to manage your burp-servers.
 You can view different reports about burp-servers, burp-clients, backups, etc.
-``Burp-UI`` allows you to perform *on-the-fly* restorations and should allow you to edit/manage your burp-server's conf file very soon.
+``Burp-UI`` allows you to perform *on-the-fly* restorations and to edit/manage your burp-server's configuration files.

 It is actually an improvement of the burp status monitor (``burp -c /etc/burp/burp-server.conf -a s``).